Turmeric and fertility

 Turmeric Milk Latte or Golden Milk

-1 cup of whole coconut milk
+1 cup whole coconut milk

 ¾ teaspoon ground organic turmeric